edasevar/VSCode-Theme-Edit/README.md

 **Design, preview, import/export VS Code themes with live preview, element navigation, and #RRGGBBAA alpha support.**

+> **✨ New in v1.5.0**: Complete UI/UX overhaul with modern design, comprehensive tooltips, enhanced interactions, and improved accessibility!

 Theme Lab is a comprehensive VS Code extension for designing and customizing color themes.
 It features a modern UI with live preview capabilities, advanced color format support, and flexible import/export options.

 ## ✨ Features